brunodifranco/project-airbnb-classification/README.md

 Airbnb is an online marketplace for short-term homestays, and their business model consists of charging a comission from each booking.
 So they can better understand their customers behaviors and most desired booking locations a Data Scientist was hired, in order to predict the five most likely countries for a USA user to make their next booking.
 Airbnb provided data from over 200 thousand users, split in two different datasets (more information in <a href="https://github.com/brunodifranco/project-airbnb-classification#2-data-overview">Section 2</a>), so the predictions could be made for over 60 thousand users.
 There are 12 possible outcomes of the destination country: 'USA', 'France', 'Canada', 'Great Britain', 'Spain', 'Italy', 'Portugal', 'New Zealand', 'Germany' and 'Australia', as well as 'NDF' (which means there wasn't a booking) and 'other countries'. </p>

 # 2. **Data Overview**
-The data was split in users data and sessions data, which is their internet browsing information.
-The initial features descriptions are available below:
+The data was split in users and sessions data, which is the internet browsing information.
+The Initial features descriptions are available below:

+<div align="center">

 ## Users Data:

-<div align="center">

 | **Feature**          | **Definition** |
 |----------------------|----------------|